Different ways to create a line break in Typinator

 Option + Enter creates a non-expanding line break

 Sometimes it is useful to add a line break in your expansion in Typinator to make the expansion easier edit in Typinator, but you don't want to have the line break in your expansion.
 Then you can use a non-expanding line break.
-You can trigger this with Option + Enter, or you can find it in the {...} menu as last menu item.
+You can trigger this with Option + Enter.

 Example of a non-expanding line break in Typinator on macOS — triggered with Option + Enter or inserted via the {...} menu, showing how to organize text expansions without triggering expansion.